oxmoei/boundless/README.md

 * `peak_prove_khz`: Maximum number of cycles per second (in kHz) your proving backend can operate.
   * You can set the `peak_prove_khz` by following the previous step (Benchmarking Bento)

+* `max_concurrent_proofs`: Maximum number of orders and proving jobs the system can handle simultaneously.
+Increasing it, increase the performance but actually your system should be able to handle it.
+  * When the numbers of running proving jobs reaches that limit, the system will pause and wait for them to get finished instead of locking more orders.
+  * It's set as `2` by default, and really depends on your GPU and system, you have to test it out if you want to inscrease it

 ---

 # Safe Update or Stop Prover